 There is, therefore, a need for the preparation of technology transfer materials, processes, and procedures to assist state research managers in developing marketing efforts appropriate for a state DOT research program, to develop alliances with other organizations to leverage available resources, to improve access to needed skills, and to enhance consensus building.

-The objective of this research is to develop materials, processes, and procedures for a regional technology transfer program that would address the needs of the nine member states of the American Association of State Highway and Transportation Officials (AASHTO) Research Advisory Committee (RAC) Region 3, to communicate recently completed research that could have regional interest.
+NCHRP has identified a consultant to develop materials, processes, and procedures for a regional technology transfer program that would address the needs of the nine member states of the American Association of State Highway and Transportation Officials (AASHTO) Research Advisory Committee (RAC) Region 3, to communicate recently completed research that could have regional interest.
 The member states of RAC Region 3 are: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.